cutiness/reduced-word-combinatorics/README.md

 3. If you have `sage` in your `PATH` , you may also run `tower-diagram.sage` just like a shell script.

 For that, you should add `#!/usr/bin/env sage` to the beginning of `tower-diagram.sage` and turn it into an executable.
 These steps will change depending on your OS.
-On linux, you would do the following:
+On Linux, you would do the following:
 ```
 $ sed -i '1i #!/usr/bin/env sage' tower-diagram.sage
 $ chmod +x tower-diagram.sage